Microfinance can be defined as provision of access to capital and financial services in low income economies.

 Microcredits are granted in developing and emerging countries through microfinance institutions, which are specialized, locally rooted organizations.
 This allows loan counsellors not only to (re)assess the micro entrepreneurs, but to accompany them for an extended period of time.
 This customer relationship is key to the success of the model.
 Experience shows that more than 97% of instalments are paid on time, and the average loan default rate of 1.1% is significantly lower than the write-downs of traditional financial institutions.

 The potential demand for microcredits, to talling around USD 250 billion, significantly exceeds the capital available for granting loans.
 This relationship impressively demonstrates the undeveloped growth potential of the sector.
-More recently, the definition of microcredit has expanded to include small and medium-sized enterprise financing.

 The financing barrier is not only faced by individuals.
-Today, access to finance is still by far the largest obstacle to growth for micro, small and medium-sized enterprises (SMEs) alike, particularly in low- and middle-income markets.
+Today, access to finance is still by far the largest obstacle to growth for micro, small and medium-sized enterprises (SMEs), particularly in low- and middle-income markets.
 Those companies are key to creating a bottom-up dynamic development by creating millions of jobs.

 Small and Medium Enterprises are the engine of growth, but the pace at which they will grow will depend on the sources of financing they can access.

 Existing sources of funding for SMEs in emerging and frontier markets are unofficial money lenders, commercial credit, leasing and supplier credit.
 While key to providing access to much needed capital, they can be subject to terms that are difficult to meet and are generally not motivated by establishing positive social impact objectives.
-So, addressing the needs of small and medium-sized enterprises in low-incomeeconomies represents not only a tangible value chain but also an important social and financial value creation opportunity for impact investors.
+So, addressing the needs of small and medium-sized enterprises in low-income economies represents not only a tangible value chain, but also an important social and financial value creation opportunity for impact investors.

-Therefore, the fund aims to support promising, responsible, profitable and sustainable SME Financing Intermediaries with an impact orientation.
+Therefore, Enabling Qapital aims to support promising, responsible, profitable and sustainable SME Financing Intermediaries with an impact orientation.
 The mission and strategy of those companies are generally driven by a double bottom line of not only financial profitability but also of social responsibility as well as sustainable impact.
 In this way, they commit to the fund's positive social impact objectives in parallel to their financial return targets.

 The microfinance investment industry has developed into an attractive asset class, mostly due to the dual return profile.
 Microfinance investments enable investors to adopt a dual investment approach that pays attention to both social and financial returns.